 Gorilla tracking in

 volcanoes national park is a clean practice (eco friendly) which

 ensures minimal impact to the local community, the environment and

 the gorillas.
 Rules and regulations have been put in place for the

-and to check adverse environmental impacts.
+environmental impacts.
 Besides these rules and regulations

 guarantees the continued existence of the gorilla as species, that

 is to avoid the extinction of the gorillas.

 Encounter with the

+attach unless provoked.
 Young gorillas are a bit adventurous even

 They are particularly attracted to bright colours like yellow.
 In

 that case avoid them.
 The following are the rules and regulations of

 tracking in Rwanda – Submissiveness

 When you encounter

-whispers.
+in whispers.
 The guides will advice on how to behave on encounter.